 The Baltimore District also proposes to remove the geographic exclusion lines that made projects upstream of those lines ineligible for authorization under the 2012 Nationwide Permit 48.
 The lines were intended to protect fish spawning habitat, but the Baltimore District is coordinating with the National Marine Fisheries Service to determine how to best address this concern.

-Comments will be accepted via email at email@example.com and by mail:
+Comments are accepted via email at firstname.lastname@example.org and by mail:

 Attn: Woody Francis, Regulatory Branch